mattparko/liberty-workshop/06_exercise5.md

 git push
 ```

 Now head back over to the ArgoCD console.
-In the previous steps, we set up ArgoCD to sync automatically and every 30 seconds.
+In the previous steps, we set up ArgoCD to sync automatically.
 Give it a moment and you will see your application start to synchronise, converging on the desired state defined in Git.
+If you get seriously impatient waiting for the automatic sync, feel free to select the `SYNC` button at the top of the screen.

 Once complete, confirm that your Liberty application now has two running pods.

 What you just achieved was a change in production via nothing but a Git commit and push.
-Combine this with a solid CI pipeline and both automated and manual approval gates, suddenly your entire release and lifecycle management processes just became a whole lot easier for all involved.
+Combine this with a solid CI pipeline and both automated and manual approval gates and suddenly your entire release and lifecycle management processes just became a whole lot easier for all involved.

 #### Stretch Goal
 Consider the next exercise in its entirety a stretch goal - it's a doozy!